jck-chan/ventotype/README.md

 Possible future improvements include:

-* More transcription providers
-* More platform-specific integrations
+* Ask AI with an optional screenshot -> AI type/answer
+* Text cleanup
+* Audio preprocessing
 * Improved onboarding
-* Further reliability improvements
-* Additional dictation workflows

 The project does **not** aim to become a full AI assistant.